arun-k-shrestha/Danfe/README.md

 # Danfe
 This a full-stack MERN application to analyze the stock market.
-It contains historical stock performance charts and financial metrics for the company's financial health and trends over various time frames.
+It contains financial metrics to analyze the company's financial health.
 The code is deployed on Render infrastructure to make it accessible for widespread utilization and enhance the scalability and performance of the application.

 The code is hidden to protect the intellectual property.

-The link will be posted here:
+The link will be posted here: https://danfe.onrender.com/